Check Your Eligibility

 Monthly tax-free compensation

-• Married veterans with mesothelioma qualify for over $4,000 per month from the VA
+• Married veterans can qualify for over $4,000 per month

 • Additional benefits for dependents available